MicrosoftEdge/WebView2Feedback/specs/Workers.md

                           nullptr);

-                      std::wstring message = L"Shared worker is created at" + std::wstring(ScriptUri.get());
-                      m_appWindow->AsyncMessageBox(message, L"Shared worker is created");
+                      LogMessage(L"Shared Worker has been created with the script located at the " + std::wstring(ScriptUri.get()));

-                      // The host application leverages a shared worker to sustain a WebSocket connection, facilitating real-time updates.
-The initiation of the WebSocket connection is triggered by a message from the host app to the shared worker via the PostMessage API.
-The shared worker then establishes the WebSocket connection, receives real-time updates, and relays these updates back to the host application.
+                      // The host application leverages a shared worker to sustain
+                      // a WebSocket connection, facilitating real-time updates.
+                      // The initiation of the WebSocket connection is raised by a
+                      // message from the host app to the shared worker via the
+                      // PostMessage API.
+The shared worker then establishes the
+                      // WebSocket connection, receives real-time updates, and
+                      // relays these updates back to the host application.
                       PostMessageToWorker(worker);
                     }
                 }